Ahek/episodes_released_watched/README.md

 2. Get your OAuth link from the authlink classmethod in MyBot

-3. Open the link in the browser and click allow.
+3. Open the link in your chrome/edge/firefox/... browser and click allow.
 You'll be redirected to a link starting with 127.0.0.1/...

 4. Change the link in the following way.
 Let's say you used port 8000 in the script for step 1, change the link into 127.0.0.1:8000/